Amanda Craig: Writing

-Craig has written a cycle of nine interconnected novels dealing with contemporary British society.
+Craig has written a cycle of eleven interconnected novels dealing with contemporary British society.
 Her 1996 novel A Vicious Circle was originally contracted to be published by Hamish Hamilton, but was cancelled after a libel threat from David Sexton, literary editor of the Evening Standard and former boyfriend of Craig's at Cambridge, fifteen years previously.
 The novel was bought by Fourth Estate and published three months later.

 Although each novel can be read separately, they are linked to each other by common characters and themes, thus constituting a novel sequence.
-Craig has been cited as a state-of-the-nation novelist by Sameer Rahim in Prospect and by The Sunday Times.
+Craig has been described as a state-of-the-nation novelist by Sameer Rahim in Prospect and by The Sunday Times.
 Usually, Craig takes a minor character and makes him or her the protagonist of her next work.
 She has been praised by Allison Pearson in The Sunday Telegraph for her "...wit, indignation, an ear for the telling phrase and an unflagging attention to all the individual choices by which we define ourselves – where we stand as a society and how we decline and fall."

-Craig's fourth novel, In a Dark Wood, concerned the interplay between fairytales and manic depression, and her fifth, Love in Idleness, updates Shakespeare's A Midsummer Night's Dream, setting the story in a holiday villa near Cortona, Italy.
+Craig's fourth novel, In a Dark Wood, concerned the interplay between fairytales and bipolar disorder, and her fifth, Love in Idleness, updates Shakespeare's A Midsummer Night's Dream, setting the story in a holiday villa near Cortona, Italy.
 Her sixth novel, Hearts and Minds, concerned with the lives of legal and illegal immigrants in London, was longlisted for the 2009 Baileys Women's Prize for Fiction.

-Her seventh novel, The Lie of the Land (2017), depicted a London professional couple who can't afford to divorce and move to Devon to a rented house which has been the scene of a murder, was cited as "in the vanguard of the Brexit novel" by Danuta Kean in The Guardian.
+Her seventh novel, The Lie of the Land (2017), which depicted a London professional couple who can't afford to divorce, and who move to Devon to a rented house which has been the scene of a murder, was described as "in the vanguard of the Brexit novel" by Danuta Kean in The Guardian.
 It was praised by Henry Hitchings in the Financial Times, who commented: "An enjoyable, sharp-witted and at times knowingly melodramatic novel, it lives up to the promise of its title – diagnosing the state of the nation without becoming grandiose, and debunking a few quaint myths about the patterns and textures of rural life."
 It was BBC Radio 4's Book at Bedtime in August 2017.
 The Guardian chose it as one of the 2017 Books of the Year, as did The Irish Times, The Financial Times, The Observer, and The Telegraph.